Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Example 2: The China Shock

-Overall, allowing for weak instruments in the testing procedure makes the results unstable and casts doubt on the validity of the shift-share instrument when validity is thought to come from the shares.
-Still, if one was to support share exogeneity, the selection procedures single out industries which are also in harmony with the ones discussed by ADH.
+Overall, if one believes that some shares are valid and some invalid the selection procedures single out industries which are also in harmony with the ones discussed by ADH.
+The results are relatively robust to the use of the new methods.